Counselors, therapists, clinical social workers, psychologists, and psychiatrists

 this simple task can feel complicated.

-Start with your family
+Start with your family doctor.

 Some mental health issues have a physical cause.
 When they don't, your family doctor

 or pediatrician can help you find the right mental health specialist.